 Confidence in presenting ideas and receiving feedback, and developing communication skills through imaginative and original storytelling will be the rewards for pupils during Creative Writing.

 This activity celebrates original ideas and cultivates each pupil’s creative potential.
 Pupils share ideas and learn how to craft effective fiction that is lively and engaging, exploring form, character, structure and style.
 Pupils will produce various different styles of fiction, from micro-fiction to stream-of-consciousness passages.
 They will learn to perceptively analyse a writer’s purpose and craft to recreate effective writing in their own style.
 The analytical, literary and creative skills developed align with those demanded in GCSE English.

 Critical Thinking | Y8 | Autumn, Spring

 Using various articles, papers, books and journals, pupils will be asked to think critically and analytically before presenting their conclusions to the class.
 They will choose an article from newspapers or subject specific magazines in the school library on which to apply their analytical and critical skills, leading to a written summary of their conclusions.
 They will do the same with an online article and will then present their thoughts on genuine and fake news.
-Boys will develop analytical and critical skills that can be applied to academic and real-life scenarios.
+Pupils will develop analytical and critical skills that can be applied to academic and real-life scenarios.

 Critical Thinking | Y9, Y10, Y11 | Autumn, Spring

 In this activity pupils will improve their critical capacities and their understanding of how arguments are formed.
-Students will learn how to analyse an argument and identify conclusions and unstated assumptions, while learning to think laterally and more critically about contemporary culture and society.
-The result will help students towards their national exams as well as future university admissions tests.
+Pupils will learn how to analyse an argument and identify conclusions and unstated assumptions, while learning to think laterally and more critically about contemporary culture and society.
+The result will help pupils towards their national exams as well as future university admissions tests.
 Their improved understanding of argument structure will help their verbal fluency when engaging in class discussions.

 Cyber Discovery | Y9, Y10, Y11 | Autumn, Spring